- Galleri is a new blood test that has the ability to detect more than 50 types of cancer through a single blood draw.

 But, he said, “We believe Galleri has the opportunity to revolutionize cancer screening, potentially leading to reductions in the human and economic toll of cancer.”

-This month, GRAIL announced that Providence, a leading regional health system based in Renton, Washington, will be the first U.S. health system to offer Galleri as a complement to single cancer screening tests in the second quarter this year.
+In March, GRAIL announced that Providence, a leading regional health system based in Renton, Washington, will be the first U.S. health system to offer Galleri as a complement to single cancer screening tests.

 The Galleri test initially will be used by Providence at its California, Washington, and Oregon points of care.
 It could eventually be available across Providence’s entire seven-state footprint.